andrewargatkiny/dense-attention/README.md

 ### Disclaimer

-There’s still work in progress.
-Both the manuscript and the code are subject to changes.
-Some configs may be broken.
+The paper is undergoing  a peer review at a major ML conference.
+However, the code and select parts of the manuscript are subject to changes.
-> Current draft of the paper (October 2024) is available at: [DenseAttention.pdf](assets/DenseAttention_paper.pdf)
+> The most recent draft of the paper (October 2024) is available at: [DenseAttention.pdf](assets/DenseAttention_paper.pdf)

 ## Implementation and experiments